raganwald-deprecated/homoiconic/2008-10-27/unfold.markdown

 The code for unfold is at [unfold.rb](unfold.rb).
 To use it in a Rails project, drop unfold.rb in config/initializers.

 **(more)**

+NEW!
+[Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one conevnient and inexpensive e-book!

+NEW!
+[Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one conevnient and inexpensive e-book!

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald).
 I work with [Unspace Interactive](http://unspace.ca), and I like it.